hausuresh/mlops-playground/README.md

 ![grafana](images/grafana.png)

-note: When deploy on GKE or AWS, we need to apply deploy/grafana-map-port.yaml LoadBalancer
+Note: If seldon core is deployed on GKE Google cloud, we need to apply deploy/grafana-map-port.yaml LoadBalancer

 # Delete, free resource